00labs/huma-monorepo/0_doc/huma_protocol_whitepaper.md

 We believe the future of DeFi is powered by automated underwriting as well as signals about the borrowers’ **Ability, Willingness, and Commitment** to pay.

 - **Automated risk underwriting** (ARU): Most successful fintech players serve high volume of credit applications in an automated fashion, utilizing alternative data sources.
-All the major DeFi protocols are built on AMMs.
-However, it is a lot more complicated to support ARU in a risk-on world than a risk-off world.
+All the major DeFi protocols are built as Automated Market Makers(AMMs).
+However, it is a lot more complicated to support ARU in a risk-on world than in a risk-off world.
 The ARUs are intelligent models.
 By nature, AI will find its role in the ARUs.
 At the same time, these ARUs will not be possible without additional data (e.g. income, credit worthiness).
 - **Income**: Income is probably the most vital signal in most underwriting scenarios since it offers the best measure against **one’s ability to pay**.
 The more comprehensive we can understand income, the better we can underwrite.
 - **Credit worthiness**: Credit worthiness is the most valuable signal for **one’s willingness to pay**.
 Web2’s credit score plays an important role, however it’s biased, limited, and controlled by a few agencies.
-We need decentralized credit systems.
+We need to achieve a similar goal of a credit score that drives borrowing accountability but not being managed in a blackbox fashion by the big agencies.
 - **Receivables**: Today, **collateral** in DeFi mainly represents a handful of digital assets backing debt.
-Majority of participants do not have tons of such digital assets idling, but most have **receivables** in the form of future invoices, transactions, subscription income, paychecks, royalties etc. In fact, in structured finance, such receivables are regularly used in securitization of loans.
+The majority of participants do not have tons of such digital assets idling, but most have **receivables** in the form of future invoices, transactions, subscription income, paychecks, royalties etc. In fact, in structured finance, such receivables are regularly used in the securitization of loans.
 Receivables are the best signal for **one’s commitment to pay**, because once an entity transfers the ownership of their receivables to the lending platform, it acts as a payment guarantee.
 We actually think collaterals are just special forms of receivables.
 The only difference is that their cash value is available right now instead of at a future date.

 ### 1.1 Protocol Overview